 Clinical attachments provide the broad experience you need to practise safely and independently as a rural hospital doctor.
-The clinical attachment requirements take a minimum total of four years full-time and are made up of compulsory and elective runs.
+The clinical attachment requirements take a minimum total of four years full-time learning to complete and are made up of compulsory and elective runs.